ehansis/til/pages/one_line_tree_defaultdict.md

 I like it that there are so many simple things to discover in Python!)

 <<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)

+--> If you would like to be notified of new posts, delete all the 'z's and drop me a line at til@ehzzzanszzzis.de